i6y/CS_project/README.md

  ```

-3) Use either an mp3 or mp4 file, or a premade transcript
+#### Use either an mp3 or mp4 file.
+If you have a trancript and you just want to create notes you can just input the transcript as